AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 The subteam gathered literature to obtain a foundational understanding of the concepts relevant to a fluidized bed reactor.
 These concepts included fluidization, bubble nucleation, and gas solubility.
 The subteam decided on a fluidized bed reactor that would encourage bubble formation by providing nucleation sites.
 These bubbles would also be encouraged by the low pressure inside of the reactor.
 Through analysis of this literature, the subteam designed a prototype system.

 After fabricating the prototype reactor and assembling the system, the subteam began to run basic tests. **Unfortunately, the tests did not carry out ideally with the available pump.
 Only after constructing an unreliable parallel pump system were they able to fluidize the sand.
-Unfortunately, the subteam could only run the pump for a short period of time because of its instability.
-Overall, the Dissolved Gas subteam provided a solid basis for future semesters to build off of.**
+The subteam could only run the pump for a short period of time because of its instability.**

+Overall, the Dissolved Gas subteam provided a solid basis for future semesters to build off of.

 ## Future Work